tldr-pages/tldr/pages/common/base64.md

 `base64 {{filename}}`

-- Decode the base64 contents of a file to stdout:
+- Decode the base64 contents of a file and write the result to stdout:

 `base64 --decode {{filename}}`